wanelo/wanelo.github.io/_posts/2014-04-10-romeo-is-bleeding.md

 used dynamic linking of libssl, so that by doing a rolling restart of Unicorn our main internal application would no longer be vulnerable.
-By 2am I was reasonably confident that this was the case, understanding that other internal applications (and our omnibus Chef installation) was still potentially at risk.
+By 2am I was reasonably confident that this was the case, understanding that other internal applications (and our omnibus Chef installation) were still potentially at risk.
 Sometime around 3am I passed out.

 ### Tuesday